quaat/sparql_mcp/docs-site/docs/developers/architecture.md

 Letting an LLM produce raw SPARQL would collapse this diagram into one arrow ("LLM → endpoint") and trade away every safety, repair, and auditability property.
-The IR exists so the validator can speak *structure*, the renderer can guarantee *escape correctness*, and the endpoint layer can guarantee *cancellation and truncation*.
+The IR exists so the validator can speak *structure*, the renderer can centralize *escape correctness*, and the endpoint layer can centralize *timeout handling, result truncation, and error normalization*.
+Hard cancellation is a property of the upstream engine — see [Endpoints](/developers/endpoints/) for the precise behaviour of the HTTP and local executors.

 See [ADR 0001](/adr/0001-query-plan-ir-not-raw-sparql/) for the full decision record.